 Looking for places to hide money around your home?
 Perhaps you have found your own hiding places over the years, but are they as safe as you would like them to be?

 Here is a list of some of the best places to hide money around the house.
 Some hiding spots are free, while others are products you can purchase that blend into any house decor.

-Since I am all about saving money, I though I would start with mentioning the free options.
+Since I am all about saving money, I thought I would start by mentioning the free options.

 1. Inside a tennis ball

 When was the last time you looked for a tennis ball canister to find some money?
 It never would be my guess.